histefanhere/retroarch-bubble-generator/README.md

 # retroarch-bubble-generator

-Python script to (semi-automatically) generate PS Vita Livearea Bubbles for your Retroarch ROMS.
+Python script for (semi-automatically) generating custom PS Vita Livearea Bubbles for your Retroarch ROMS.

 # What is this?